getindata/kedro-airflow-k8s/docs/source/02_installation/02_configuration.md

     # Pull policy to be used for the steps.
 Use Always if you push the images
     # on the same tag, or Never if you use only local images
     image_pull_policy: IfNotPresent

+    # Pod startup timeout in seconds - if timeout passes the pipeline fails, default to 600
+    startup_time: 600

     # Namespace for Airflow pods to be created
     namespace: airflow